robfitz/robfitz.github.io/subscribe.md

 permalink: /subscribe/
 ---

-Topics are mostly about entrepreneurial skills, and I'll sometimes point that same lens toward other areas of life such as careers, finances, relationships, and learning.
+Topics are mostly about entrepreneurial skills, plus a bit of my other two passions: writing useful books and designing effective education.

 In general, I'm focusing on deep dives into poorly understood tools and areas.
 I'll also occasionally include announcements about my projects and fascinations.